 We will migrate the optical layer by branch - a chain of locations between 2 major hubs in the network.
 Taking a branch-based approach means that the implementation process will take a little longer but, that way, we avoid temporary interruptions to institutions' connections.
 When work is being carried out in a branch, there will be loss of resilience in part of the network.
 The institutions will be informed about this well in advance.
 By working mainly during the day and migrating on a location-by-location basis, we keep loss of resilience to a minimum.
 We're in control during the work.
 In the event of increased impact as a result of problems elsewhere in the network, the connections can be recovered quickly and easily.

 The engineers have been in training as preparation for the implementation process.
 On Friday, June 9th, we have deployed a 400 Gbit/s connection between Breda and Utrecht.
 With this link we have tested ECI’s Apollo platform on a new optical fibre that was not yet in use.
 At the end of June we started installing the new equipment.
-The second half of August we will start with the migration of the first branch; Zwolle to Nijmegen via Deventer, Apeldoorn and Arnhem.
-After that we continue with the second branch; Zwolle to Nijmegen via Enschede.
+In the night of 22 August, we migrated the first branch in the production network; Zwolle to Nijmegen via Deventer, Apeldoorn and Arnhem.
+At the moment, we are preparing to migrate the second branch; Zwolle to Nijmegen via Enschede.